ravikprasad/ravikprasad/README.md

 ### Hello! 👋  I'm Ravi Kaushal Prasad (RUH-vee).
 Seasoned techie PM with over two decades of experience at Microsoft and now at GitHub.

 ### 🕵️‍♂️ Who is Ravi?
 An 👾 explorer by heart and 🌱 a believer of lifelong learning.
 Grew up in a small town with big dreams.

 With over two decades, I've been focused on helping global customers achieve more through strategic execution and impactful delivery.
-I began my career in support engineering, moved into software development and consulting, led dev teams, and transitioned into project and program management.
+I began my career in support engineering, moved into software development and consulting, led large global dev teams, and transitioned into project and program management.

 I thrive in complex, high-stakes initiatives with multiple stakeholders and tight timelines.
 I'm Techie by heart, I bring strengths in Program & Project Management, Customer Success, Application development & applicaiton support and Cybersecurity.